thetopham/gptco/apps/operator/README.md

 # Operator (placeholder)
-This is a placeholder for the headless browser worker (Playwright).
-In production, install `playwright` and run a worker with domain allow-listing.
+Headless browser worker (Playwright) goes here.
+This container is a stub.